boxingbeetle/softfab/README.md

 This command runs SoftFab directly from the source tree, so any code you edit is active the next time you run the `softfab` command.

 Now you can create a database directory to test with.
-This directory should be placed at the top of your cloned Git work area.
-The suggested name is `run`:
+The suggested location is a directory named `run` at the top of your cloned Git work area:

     $ softfab init -d run